AdaCore/spark2014/docs/lrm/source/glossary.rst

   mathematics.
 In |SPARK| this entails proving the implementation of a subprogram against its specification given its precondition using an automatic theorem prover (which may be part of the |SPARK|
-  toolset.
+  toolset).
 The specification may be given by a postcondition or assertions or may be implicit from the definition of the program when proving absence of run-time exceptions (robustness property).